UPRISING: WALKING THE SOUTHERN ALPS OF NEW ZEALAND

 Low talked with tribal leaders, dived into the archives and an astonishing family memoir, and took what he learned for a walk.
 Part gripping adventure story, part meditation on history and place, Uprising recounts his alpine expeditions to unlock the stories living in the land.

 Uprising is an invitation to travel one of the world’s most spectacular landscapes in the company of Māori explorers, raiding parties, and gods.

-Shortlisted for the 2015 Queensland Literary Awards Steeele Rudd Award and the 2015 Readings Prize for New Fiction, a Listener Best Book of 2014, and an Australian Book Review Short Story Book of the Year 2014.
+Shortlisted for the Queensland Literary Awards Steele Rudd Award and the Readings Prize for New Fiction, and named a New Zealand Listener and Australian Book Review Book of the Year.

 Arms Race brings together twelve tales from the modern age of escalation.
 Data theft, internet memes, advertising, terrorism, indigenous sovereignty, drone warfare, opium addiction, syphilis, the moon landing, mining, oil slicks, climate change, giant octopuses: nothing is spared in this collection.
 Nic Low’s stories go beyond satire, aiming for the dark heart of our obsession with technology, power and image.

 Set variously in London, a Rajasthani village, remote Mongolia, the West Australian outback and mountainous New Zealand, these are prescient visions of the future and outlandish reimaginings of the past.
 Arms Race is an arresting debut from a fierce, playful new voice in Australian writing.

 Nic Low’s stories are like controlled detonations.
 Arms Race is machete-sharp, politically engaged and thematically fearless.
 Australian short fiction just got lobbed into the 21st Century- Maxine Beneba Clarke, author of Foreign Soil